The Committee

 Honorary Secretary

 I moved to Chorleywood with my family in early 2014 and very much enjoy living here.
-I am passionate about the village and the local area and joined the Executive Committee of the CRA in 2022.
-I commute daily to work in central London and believe we are incredibly fortunate to live in an area that is both well connected but also maintains its own special character, with the Common, woodland and River Chess on our doorsteps, as well as a vibrant village community.
-I look forward to making my contribution to maintain the unique qualities of the village.
+I am passionate about our community and the local area and joined the Executive Committee of the CRA in 2022.
+I commute daily to work in central London and believe we are incredibly fortunate to live in a place that is both well connected but also maintains its own special character, with the Common, woodland and River Chess on our doorsteps, as well as a vibrant local community.
+I look forward to making my contribution to maintain the unique qualities of Chorleywood.

 David Gray